games647/LagMonitor/README.md

 * Plugin specific profiles
 * Thread safety checks
 * Blocking operations on the main thread check
-* Information about native OS
+* Many details about your setup like Hardware (Disk, Processor, ...) and about your OS
 * Compatible 1.8+ servers
-* Test with Spigot, Paper
 * Make Heap and Thread dumps
 * Create Java Flight Recorder dump and analyze it later on your own computer
 * Free

+## Requirements

-* Open Source
+* Java 8
+* Spigot, Paper or a fork of it

 ## Permissions